isomerpages/mlaw-corp/_covid19/05-A-notification-for-relief.md

 * Any guarantor or surety for the obligation in the contract; and
 * The issuer of a performance bond or equivalent for the performance of the obligation, where the contract is a construction contract or supply contract (“<b>Issuer of Related Performance Bond</b>”).

 The Ministry of Law intends to extend the prescribed period, which currently lasts until 19 October 2020.
-Please take note of the following deadlines to serve a Notification for Relief after the prescribed period is extendedg:
+Please take note of the following deadlines to serve a Notification for Relief after the prescribed period is extended:

 | Deadline to serve Notification for Relief | Categories of Contracts
 | 19 November 2020 | -- Leases and licences of non-residential property <br>-- Hire-purchase and conditional sales agreements for commercial vehicles, or plant/machinery used for commercial purposes <br>-- Rental agreements for commercial equipment or commercial vehicles <br>-- Loans to SMEs secured by certain collateral in Singapore